Well-posedeness for the non-isotropic Schr\"odinger equations on cylinders and periodic domains: Acknowledgments

 \section{Acknowledgments}

+The authors thank the anonymous referee for valuable comments that helped improve the presentation of this work.
+The authors are also grateful to Dr. Yuzhao Wang for his insightful comments, which helped identify the correct regularity threshold for the local well-posedness result in the purely periodic case.
 The first and second authors extend their thanks to the Department of Mathematics, UNICAMP, Campinas for kind hospitality and excellent working conditions, which greatly facilitated the initiation of this work.
-The third author acknowledges grants from FAPESP, Brazil (\# 2023/06416-6) and CNPq, Brazil (\# 307790/2020-7). \\
+The second author acknowledges supports from FAPESP, Brazil (Grants \# 2024/20513-7 \& 2023/06416-6) and FAPEMIG, Brazil (project \# RED- 00133-21).
+The third author acknowledges supports from FAPESP, Brazil (Grants \# 2024/10613-4 \& 2023/06416-6) and CNPq, Brazil (\# 307790/2020-7), and thanks the University of Birmingham, UK, for its kind hospitality, where part of this work was carried out.\\

 {\bf Conflict of interest statement.} On behalf of all authors, the corresponding author states that there is no conflict of interest.\\

 {\bf Data availability statement.} Datasets generated during the current study are available from the corresponding author on request.